Mean-field games of optimal stopping: a relaxed solution approach: Introduction

 The analytic method consists in finding the Nash equilibria through a coupled system of nonlinear partial differential equations: a Hamilton-Jacobi-Bellman equation (backward in time), which describes the optimal control problem of the \textit{representative} agent when the distribution $\mu$ is given, and a Kolmogorov-type equation (forward in time) which describes the evolution of the density under the optimal control.
 In the probabilistic approach, the system of PDEs is replaced by a coupled system of forward-backward stochastic differential equations of McKean-Vlasov type.

-{MFGs} of optimal stopping have been considered in the literature only very recently, and our understanding of this type of games remains limited. \citeasnoun{nutz2018mean} considers a MFG problem where the agents interact through the proportion of players that have already stopped and each agent solves a specific optimal stopping problem of the form
+{MFGs} of optimal stopping have been considered in the literature only very recently, and our understanding of this type of games remains limited. \cite{nutz2018mean} considers a MFG problem where the agents interact through the proportion of players that have already stopped and each agent solves a specific optimal stopping problem of the form

 {There}, the process $r$ creates an incentive for the agent to stay in the game, while the possibility of default at a random time $\theta$ creates an incentive to leave.
-The distribution of $\theta$ depends on the proportion $\rho_t$ of players who have already stopped in such {a} way that the departure of other agents creates an incentive for the agent under consideration to leave as well.
-In a similar spirit but with greater generality, \citeasnoun{carmona2017mean} consider {MFGs} of timing, whose formulation is motivated by a dynamic model of bank run in {a continuous} time setting.
-As in \citeasnoun{nutz2018mean}, the payoff of each agent depends on the proportion of players who have already stopped, and the departure of players creates an additional incentive for the players still in the game to leave as well.
-Both papers (\citeasnoun{nutz2018mean} and \citeasnoun{carmona2017mean}) adopt a purely probabilistic approach.
+The distribution of $\theta$ depends on the proportion $\rho_t$ of players who have already stopped in such {a} way that the departure of other agents creates an incentive for the agent under consideration to leave as well {(this type of game is known as preemption game).} In a similar spirit but with greater generality, \cite{carmona2017mean} consider {MFGs} of timing, whose formulation is motivated by a dynamic model of bank run in {a continuous} time setting.
+As in \cite{nutz2018mean}, the payoff of each agent depends on the proportion of players who have already stopped, and the departure of players creates an additional incentive for the players still in the game to leave as well.
+Both papers (\cite{nutz2018mean} and \cite{carmona2017mean}) adopt a purely probabilistic approach.

-In contrast to these two references, \citeasnoun{bertucci2017optimal} studies a {MFG} of optimal stopping, which is similar to the one considered in this paper, {i.e.} where the interaction takes place through the density of states of agents remaining in the game, rather than the proportion of players that have already stopped.
-In this reference and in our paper, the departure of players creates an incentive for the players still in the game to stay, a type of behavior which is characteristic of resource-sharing problems.
-In \citeasnoun{bertucci2017optimal} the state process has constant coefficients and evolves in a bounded domain, and the {MFG} of optimal stopping is solved through a coupled system of a Hamilton-Jacobi-Bellman variational inequality and a Fokker-Planck equation.
+In contrast to these two references, \cite{bertucci2017optimal} studies a {MFG} of optimal stopping, which is similar to the one considered in this paper, {i.e.} where the interaction takes place through the density of states of agents remaining in the game, rather than the proportion of players that have already stopped.
+In this reference and in our paper, the departure of players creates an incentive for the players still in the game to stay, {a type of behavior known as 'war of attrition',} which is characteristic of resource-sharing problems.
+In \cite{bertucci2017optimal} the state process has constant coefficients and evolves in a bounded domain, and the {MFG} of optimal stopping is solved through a coupled system of a Hamilton-Jacobi-Bellman variational inequality and a Fokker-Planck equation.